 Apart from flares, there are more discreet ways of communicating with other survivors who may be close by.

-- A disposable cell phone or satellite phone are great ways of making contact with the outside world when SHTF.
+- Disposable cell phones and satellite phones are great ways of making contact with the outside world when SHTF.

-- If network coverage in your area is disrupted, a solar powered or wind up radio is a more reliable communication tool.
+- If network coverage in your area is disrupted, a solar powered emergency radio will keep you up-to-date with the latest developments.

 - For short-distance communications, CB radios may prove useful for locating other survivors within 10 miles.

-- If you wish to attract attention nearby, equip yourself with a whistle to alert your own party, or others, of your presence.
+- If you wish to attract attention, equip yourself with a whistle to alert your own party, or others, of your presence.

 - an axe